associatedpress/datakit-data/docs/usage.rst

 **s3_path**
   The S3 bucket path to which the local `data/` directory should be mapped.
 By default, `datakit-data` maps the local `data/` directory to a folder named after the project's root folder.

+**sync_status_location**
+  Local path to where the plugin stores sync status files.
+For each file pushed to s3, a corresponding `<filename>.synced` file is created to mark that it has successfully been uploaded.
+By default this is `.sync_status/`, but tracking files can also be generated side-by-side with the originals by setting this to `data/`

 Default configurations